 - Contact regulatory services to see if your establishment is a kratom retail food establishment or a kratom manufacturing food establishment.

 - Fill out the "Food registration form" here.

 - Once approved as a Kratom retail food establishment an invoice will be sent via email for payment.

 Establishments retailing ready to sale Kratom products in

 Utah must complete the steps below.

 Registering your products in these steps:

-Fill in the Legally responsible person, click "Save" on the bottom Tab.
+- Fill in all boxes "Save" on the bottom Tab.

-Under "Code" enter in the form the Kratom product is in, repeat for all Kratom products being registered.
-(Raw Leaf, Capsule, Tablet, Powder, Liquid Tincture, Tea Bag, Concentrated Oil, Extract form.)
+- Under "Code" enter in the form the Kratom product is in, repeat for all Kratom products being registered.
+(Raw Leaf, Capsule, Tablet, Powder, Liquid Tincture, Tea Bag, Concentrated Oil, Extract form, or gummy.)

-Click on "Pay and save products."
-(Labels and COA's CANNOT be uploaded on this application they must be emailed via the email address below)
+- Click on "Pay and save products."
+(Labels and COA's CANNOT be uploaded on this application; they must be emailed to firstname.lastname@example.org.)